tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 This testimonial is from a patient who’s almost 70 and is no longer experiencing headaches as a result of correcting her bite.
 Not only do her teeth line up beautifully now, but she is also free of the pain she was experiencing:

+> “Very happy with aligner progress, which is not only addressing the cosmetic aspect of straightening, but has completely alleviated my headaches from clenching/grinding!
+It is also a very caring environment, with questions patiently answered.”

 “Very happy with aligner progress, which is not only addressing the cosmetic aspect of straightening, but has completely alleviated my headaches from clenching/grinding!
 It is also a very caring environment, with questions patiently answered.”

 ### Additional Invisalign FAQs

+#### Can teenagers get Invisalign?

 One of the most frequent questions we get is whether or not teenagers can receive Invisalign treatment rather than traditional metal braces.
 Indeed, not only can teenagers get Invisalign, studies show that teens are twice as likely to have higher self-esteem with Invisalign (versus metal braces)!
 Invisalign essentially works for people at any age—as long as they have their permanent teeth.
 Once your child or teen has all of their permanent teeth in place, our dentist can meet with them to determine whether Invisalign teen is the right treatment for their orthodontic concerns.

+#### Is Invisalign more expensive than braces?

 Many people who are considering Invisalign worry that it will be much more expensive than traditional orthodontic treatments due to its more efficient and discreet system of tooth alignment.
 However, Invisalign treatments are actually very comparable in price to regular braces, especially considering how much more convenient and efficient Invisalign can be.
 As an added bonus, Dr. Mazhari and the team at Alexandria Health & Smile Studio often run specials for anyone starting Invisalign—visit our specials page to see what deals we currently have!

+#### Is Invisalign really invisible?

 Invisalign clear aligners are made from a transparent plastic material that is incredibly discreet.
 However, they are not entirely invisible.
 That said, they are custom-fitted and fabricated from specialized materials in order to be as minimally noticeable as possible, and most patients find that wearing the aligners has no significant negative impact on their appearance.
 Especially when compared to the more prominent wires and brackets of traditional braces, Invisalign is a much more discreet and barely—if at all—noticeable approach to orthodontics.

+#### Will Invisalign change the way I talk?

 Since Invisalign aligners are custom-fitted for both comfort and discretion, they should not have any significant impact on the way you speak.
 Some patients may experience a slight lisp when they first begin wearing the aligners, but this typically goes away relatively quickly once patients have adjusted to the feeling of wearing the appliance.

+#### Why should I get Invisalign?

 Most people opt for Invisalign to help improve the look of their smile.
 Within a year or so, your smile could be straighter, which can give you the confidence you’ve always wanted.
 If you’ve ever hidden your smile or felt self-conscious about it, this can be an excellent treatment to help you obtain the look you’ve wanted.